EscolaLMS/headless-format/source/index.md

 ## Process of publishing the course

-Standard way of creating and publishing SCORM compliant course is to follow the steps
+Standard way of creating and publishing SCORM compliant course is described by these four steps:

-1. Creating of a course in an e-Learning authoring tool (like Adobe Captivate [^4]) or in from the LMS environment.
+1. Creating of a course in an e-Learning authoring tool (like Adobe Captivate [^4]) or using tools integrated with the LMS software
-2. Course is published as a SCORM package, a ZIP file
+2. Course is published as a SCORM package (a ZIP file)
-3. SCORM package is being uploaded with LMS upload form and prepared to be published
+3. SCORM package is being uploaded to the LMS, using an upload form, and is prepared to be published
-4. LMS publish the course to the students.
-All results of activities are stored in the LMS
+4. LMS publishes the course to the students; all results of activities are stored in the LMS

 ![Process of publishing the course](images/authoring-tools.png)

-The process above is one direction - which means that SCORM package is closed format, once published it cannot be changed.
+The process above is one directional - which means that SCORM package is a closed format, once published it cannot be edited.
-In order to make any changes, event amending simple typo, the whole process must be repeated - course needs to be changed in authoring tool, then uploaded, etc.
+In order to make any changes, even correcting simple typo, the whole process must be repeated - course needs to be changed in authoring tool, packaged into zip, then uploaded and (re)published.

 ## Introduction of Experience API (xAPI) and related technologies

-One of the limitation of SCORM that decided about introducing extended formats was capability to track and trace activities from students only within the same LMS.
+One of the shortcomings of SCORM that influenced the introduction of extended formats was the limitation of capability to track and analyse activities of students to only within the same LMS.

-That means that the course and LMS are inseparable.
+That means that the course, LMS and student progress were inseparable.

-xAPI specification removes content for it description, and allows the content to send “statements” based around [actor] [verb] [object], or “I – did – this” to a Learning Record Store (LRS) which can be part of Learning Management System but can live on their own or as part of another system.
+xAPI specification removes content for it description, and allows the content to send “statements” based around [actor] [verb] [object], or “I – did – this” to a Learning Record Store (LRS) which can be a part of a Learning Management System, but can also live on its own (or as a part of another, separate, system).
 This was the first step for **Separation of concerns** in e-learning.

-### Learning Record Store LRS
+### Learning Record Store (LRS)

-A Learning Record Store is an external to course application that receives and sends data in JSON format from and to course runtime - it is an essential component in Experience API process flow.
-What's a big difference is that the specification does not tell how does course is being played (course runtime), it just defines that runtime does communicate with the interface (LRS) though xAPI Statements.
-The statements are open to extend, each implementation can introduce their own statements.
+A Learning Record Store is an application, external to course runtime, that receives and sends data in JSON format from and to the course runtime - it is an essential component in Experience API process flow.
+What is a big difference from previous e-learing standards, is that the specification does not tell how the course should be played (how course runtime should work), it just defines how the runtime must communicate with the interface (LRS) though xAPI Statements.
+The statements are open to be extended and each implementation can introduce its own statements.

 ![Experience API (xAPI) process flow with Learning Record Store (LRS)](images/lrs.png)